fiolj/sparta/doc/web/accelerate_kokkos.rst

 **Building SPARTA with the KOKKOS package:**

-NOTE: Kokkos support within SPARTA must be built with a C++11 compatible compiler.
+.. note:: Kokkos support within SPARTA must be built with a C++11 compatible compiler.
 This means GCC version 4.7.2 or later, Intel 14.0.4 or later, or Clang 3.5.2 or later is required.

 To build with the KOKKOS package start with the provided Kokkos Makefiles in /src/MAKE/.
 You may need to modify the KOKKOS_ARCH variable